7 tips for caring for chickens in the winter.

 5. Best way of keeping chickens warm through the winter cold.

 Chickens deal much better with cold than with heat.
-As long as they have food and drink, somewhere to shelter and something to stop them getting bored, they'll be fine.
+As long as they have food, shelter, ventilation and space to roost comfortably, they're generally well equipped to stay warm without heaters or sweaters.

 Tip 5: make sure your roosts are winter-ready.